 Once SIT is informed of alleged misconduct, the Title IX coordinator or their designee will notify the complainant and any respondents of their rights pursuant to Title IX.
 The Title IX coordinator will help the parties involved navigate the formal complaint process and access appropriate medical, mental health, or academic services; discuss possible interim arrangements during the investigation and adjudication processes; explain individual rights; and answer questions along the way.

 SIT is obligated under Title IX to investigate and resolve all complaints thoroughly, impartially, and promptly, whether made formally or informally.
 The Title IX coordinator or their designee will therefore respond to every report of alleged sexual misconduct or harassment, facilitate the implementation of measures to stop the behavior, and take steps to prevent its recurrence.

-SIT Counselors are licensed mental health counselors who respect and protect confidential communications with clients.
-A person may discuss an incident of sexual harassment, sexual misconduct, sexual assault, domestic violence, dating violence, or stalking with an SIT counselor with the understanding that SIT will not take any action based on the report.
+International SOS (iSOS) counselors are licensed mental health counselors who respect and protect confidential communications with clients.
+A person may discuss an incident of sexual harassment, sexual misconduct, sexual assault, domestic violence, dating violence, or stalking with an iSOS counselor with the understanding that iSOS will not report that incident to SIT.
 Please be aware that all counselors have the responsibility to disclose otherwise confidential information appropriately when they perceive an immediate and/or serious threat to any person or property.
 In addition, medical and mental health professionals are required by law to report any allegation of sexual assault of a person under age 18.
-You can access this resource at firstname.lastname@example.org.
+You can access this resource by writing to [email protected].

 All other SIT faculty and staff members who are informed or otherwise made aware of possible sexual harassment, sexual misconduct, sexual assault, domestic violence, dating violence, or stalking must report the incident to the Title IX coordinator.